gongwolf/BackbonIndex/ReadMe.md

 # Backbone Index to Support Skyline Path Queries overMulti-cost Road Networks

-This repository is the source code for our paper, "Backbone Index to Support Skyline Path Queries over Multi-cost Road Networks".
+This repository is the source code for our paper, "Backbone Index to Support Skyline Path Queries over Multi-cost Road Networks", which is accepted by **EDBT 2022**.
 We propose a novel index for skyline path queries (SPQs) on multi-cost road network (MCRN), named Backbone index.
 The corresponding index construction method to condense an initial MCRN to multiple smaller summarized graphs with different summarization granularity.
 Also an efficient approach is introduced to find approximate solutions to SPQs.
 Our extensive experiments on real-world road networks show that our approach can find meaningful approximate solutions to SPQs by building a very compact Backbone index with reasonable index building time.
 Graph data is stored by using [neo4j](https://neo4j.com/).
 The code implements 1) creation of neo4j DBs for real-world cities, 2) generation of sub-graphs with the given number of nodes and create the corresponding neo4j DB, 3) Construction of our backbone index, 5) Building of the landmark index that is used for the baseline query and the backbone query on the highest level and 6) the comparison of the baseline query methods with our proposed query method on our Backbone index.